MikkelDA/COBY/README.md

 COBY is a Python-based software for building flat membranes in coarse-grained resolution.
 It handles asymmetric membranes, phase-separated systems, multiple bilayers, protein insertion, solvation and flooding with one or multiple solute molecules of choice.

-COBY is versatile, fast, easy-to-use, but it also allows for high-level of customisation.
+COBY is versatile, fast, easy-to-use and it also allows for high-level of customisation.
 It can be used either as a **Python package** or directly from the **terminal command line**.
 It neatly handles multiple parameter libraries (even within the same system), making it developer-friendly.

 COBY is continuously under development and we welcome suggestions for new features.